 Among the cuckoo clocks, music boxes, Swiss army knives, and similar trinkets such stores typically offer, Bazar Suisse has an exclusive collection of Queen souvenirs on its shelves.
 From Freddie Mercury Montreux statue replicas and party masks to T-shirts, badges and postcards, there are products for any wallet.

-Since 1975, Bazar Suisse is managed by Norbert Muller, the Queen’s fan who launched both Montreux Celebration and the idea of tours continued and modernized by his son Lucien.
+Since 1975, Bazar Suisse is managed by Norbert Muller, the Queen’s fan who launched both the Montreux Celebration and the idea of tours continued and modernized by his son Lucien.

 Freddie Mercury’s Montreux – Conclusion